A Dataset of Provincial Carbon Emissions Reduction

 Abstract: Based on the energy consumption and economic development

-data of 30 Chinese provinces (excluding Tibet, Hong Kong, and Macao), a dataset
+data of 30 Chinese provinces (excluding Tibet, Hong Kong, Macao, and Taiwan), a

-of China's carbon emissions intensity and provincial output share and carbon
+dataset of China??s carbon emissions intensity and provincial output share and

-emissions intensity in China was built.
-The correction coefficient was applied
+carbon emissions intensity in China was built.
+The correction coefficient was

 According to the carbon emissions intensity of energy consumption and the output